Understanding Franchise Law: A Comprehensive Guide

 What is Franchise Law?

-Franchise law encompasses the legal framework that regulates the establishment, operation, and termination of franchise relationships.
+Franchise agreement law encompasses the legal framework for franchise contracts, regulating how businesses operate under a franchise model.
 It involves a combination of contract law, business law, and regulatory compliance, aimed at balancing the interests of franchisors and franchisees while maintaining fairness and transparency in franchise business dealings.

 At its core, franchise law governs: